Program gives 20 Virginia political campaign managers a chance to become the role models they always wanted

 Gonzales can now count himself among the small number of campaign managers of color.
 He is heading the campaign of Virginia Del.
 Dan Helmer (D), who is in a tough fight to keep his seat.

-Gonzales’s chance came via a three-year-old effort to deepen the pool of people of color, women and LGBTQ professionals with the skills and experience to step into the top political jobs in Democratic campaigns.
+Gonzales’s chance came via a three-year effort to deepen the pool of people of color, women and LGBTQ professionals with the skills and experience to step into the top political jobs in Democratic campaigns.
 This year, the Blue Leadership Collaborative placed 20 managers from diverse backgrounds to run campaigns for Democratic candidates for the Virginia House of Delegates.
 Organizers of the program hope to place most of the participants into high-level positions in congressional campaigns next year.

 Breaking into upper management positions in political campaigns has long been frustrating for people of color and women.
 Minority professionals are more likely to be tapped as organizers and field directors, targeting specific groups of voters or geographic regions.
 During the 2020 Democratic presidential primary, for example, only a handful of the more than two-dozen candidates had campaign managers who were people of color.